Solar power is great – and that’s not changing

 Here’s what is changing

 The value of the solar energy you generate is changing.
 That’s because the price of energy is based on balancing supply and demand.
-And with more rooftop solar being generated, there’s less demand for electricity from the grid, and more unused solar entering the grid.
+And with more rooftop solar being generated, supply is outpacing demand during daylight hours.
 This typically means that while the sun is shining prices decrease, contributing to lower Feed-in Tariffs (FiT).

 You might think “Hey, I’ll just feed all my solar into the grid while I’m at work” but your neighbour Jerry and his mum down the street are now doing the same thing.
 And when everybody’s doin’ it, more solar supply means lower export value.